jlevy/og-equity-compensation/README.md

 of employee stock options.

 🚧 Any real-world examples or statistics of how low strike price has led to big payoffs?

+🚧 Mention and relate this to the term **employee stock options (or ESOs)**?
+Dispel any confusion between ESOs and ESPPs?

 ### Vesting and cliffs